phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-mailchimp/manage_campaign.md

 And click on "ok"

-**Note** in the general settings, it is possible to add the adress and phone number of each user.
+**Note** in the general settings, it is possible to add the address and phone number of each user.

 ![Screenshot](../../img/mailchimp/mailchimpaddressphonesettings.png)